jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 > *Update June 2021: We can thus make an analogy that utilitarianism is a kind of virus that infects the merchant class the most, allowing it to spread naturally around the planet.
 Neo-liberalism then is the resulting pandemic that has infested the earth, destroying societies and the environment along the way.

-{{< img src="https://sorasystem.sirv.com/photos/orang.jpg" alt="Orangutan" >}}

-{{< q a="smith" >}}
+{{< q a="Smith" c="The Wealth of Nations Simplified, Book 5, Chapter 1" >}}
-<p>There is a lot of bullion alternately imported and exported for foreign trade in all great commercial countries.
-This bullion circulates among commercial countries in the same way as the national coin circulates in every country.This bullion is the money of the great mercantile republic.The national coin receives its movement and direction from the commodities circulated within the country.
-The mercantile republic’s bullion gets its movement from the circulation between countries.</p>
+There is a lot of bullion alternately imported and exported for foreign trade in all great commercial countries.
+This bullion circulates among commercial countries in the same way as the national coin circulates in every country.This bullion is the money of the great mercantile republic.
+The national coin receives its movement and direction from the commodities circulated within the country.
+The mercantile republic’s bullion gets its movement from the circulation between countries.
-<cite>The Simple Wealth of Nations, Book 5, Chapter 1</cite>
 {{< /q >}}

-{{< q a="smith" >}}
+{{< q a="Smith" c="The Wealth of Nations Simplified, Book 4, Chapter 4" >}}
 A merchant is not the citizen of any particular country.He is indifferent on from where he carries on his trade.
 He will remove his capital and all the industry it supports, from one country to another with very little disgust.
-<cite>The Simple Wealth of Nations, Book 4, Chapter 4</cite>
 {{< /q >}}

 {{< img src="https://socioecons.files.wordpress.com/2015/07/screen-shot-2017-02-25-at-12-51-16.png" alt="Manufacturers leaving" cap="Manufacturers who live on profits leave easily at the first signs of non-profits" >}}

 The merchant class ends up concentrating this revenue within the mercantile republic (tax havens) through investments in overgrown sectors such as technology, oil, and financial services, which are among the only remaining profitable ones.
-These lead to Dot Com bubbles, Oil crises, and Financial Crises respectively. <!-- , places their own capital in aprecarious, imbalanced situation -->.
+These lead to Dot Com bubbles, Oil crises, and Financial Crises respectively.

-{{< q a="smith" >}}
+{{< q a="smith" c="The Wealth of Nations Simplified, Book 4, Chapter 7" >}}
 The monopoly of the colony trade broke that natural balance of British industry.
 British industry was turned to suit one great market instead of many small markets. <!-- Her commerce ran principally in one great channel instead of running in many small channels.
 Her industry and commerce was made less secure.
-Her whole political body was made less healthy.--><br> In her present condition, Great Britain resembles an unwholesome body with some overgrown vital parts. <!-- Her body is liable to many dangerous disorders which affect unproportioned bodies. --> Her blood vessel was artificially swelled beyond natural by the industry and commerce forced to circulate in it.
+Her whole political body was made less healthy.--> In her present condition, Great Britain resembles an unwholesome body with some overgrown vital parts. <!-- Her body is liable to many dangerous disorders which affect unproportioned bodies. --> Her blood vessel was artificially swelled beyond natural by the industry and commerce forced to circulate in it.
 A small stop in that great blood-vessel will very likely bring the most dangerous disorders on the whole political body.
-<cite>Simple Wealth of Nations, Book 4, Chapter 7</cite>
 {{< /q >}}